panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 ---
-title: "Array Grouping in JavaScript: Welcome array.groupBy()"
+title: "Array Grouping in JavaScript"
-description: "array.groupBy() method let's you group items of an array by a certain criteria."
+description: "array.groupBy() and array.groupByToMap() methods let's you group an array by a certain criteria."
-published: "2021-12-19"
+published: "2021-12-20"
-modified: "2021-12-19"
+modified: "2021-12-20"
-thumbnail: "./images/cover.png"
+thumbnail: "./images/cover-2.png"
-slug: javascript-array-groupby
+slug: javascript-array-group
 tags: ['javascript', 'array']
 recommended: ['javascript-array-at', 'operations-on-arrays-javascript']
 type: post
 ---

-I have little experience with Ruby programming language, but many developers like it because of the rich standard utility libraries.
+Many developers like Ruby programming language because of the rich standard utility libraries.
 For example, the [array in Ruby](https://ruby-doc.org/core-3.0.2/Array.html) has a huge number of methods.

 JavaScript step by step also enriches its standard library on strings and arrays.
-In one of the previous posts, I described the new [array.at()](/javascript-array-at/) method.
+For example in a previous posts I described the new [array.at()](/javascript-array-at/) method.

 The todays's hero is the new [array group proposal](https://github.com/tc39/proposal-array-grouping) (currently at stage 3) that introduces new methods `array.groupBy()` and `array.groupByToMap()`.
-The [polyfills](https://github.com/zloirock/core-js#array-grouping) are available in `core-js` library.
+Their [polyfills](https://github.com/zloirock/core-js#array-grouping) are available in `core-js` library.

-Let's see how you may benefit from these methods.
+Let's see how you may benefit from the grouping methods.

 ## 1. *array.groupBy()*

-Let's say that you have a list of products, where each product is an object having 2 properties: `name` and `category`.
+You have a list of products, where each product is an object having 2 properties: `name` and `category`.

 ```javascript
 const products = [